RichardMiruka/SDMS-Frontend/README.md

-# SDMS-Frontend
+SDMS-Frontend
-This is the frontend of our Sport Drawing and Management System using React
+This is the frontend of our Sports Drawing and Management System using React

+Authors
+Richard Miruka

+Alphonce Mcrymbo

+Samwel Aboki